 Paços de Ferreira

-Did you know that there’s an entire town in Portugal that’s centered around the furniture making industry?
-Paços de Ferreira, about 30 minutes’ drive from Porto, is home to thousands of regional, national, and international furniture companies.
-Furniture is such a big part of its economy and makeup, that in 2014 the EU gave it the title: The European Capital of Furniture.
+Did you know that there’s an entire town in Portugal that’s centered around the furniture-making industry?
+Paços de Ferreira, about 30 minutes by car from Porto, is home to thousands of regional, national, and international furniture companies.
+Furniture is such a big part of its economy and makeup, that in 2014 the EU gave it the title: The European Capital of Furniture (capital do móvel).